customerio/customerio-ios/docs/dev-notes/GIT-WORKFLOW.md

   > Tip: Want to edit the graph above?
 Just click it > edit graph > replace markdown in this document with new markdown URL from your edits.

 * After you determine what the next semantic version should be, you want to go into the code and edit metadata files with the newest version.
 Each SDK project contains a script that updates the version files for you.
 You should be able to run this command in each of the SDK projects: `./scripts/update-version.sh "new-version-here"` and the files of the project will be updated for you.
-  // TODO make sure each project contains this script to update version. the script can suggest a git commit message for you to make.

 * After you edit the metadata files, you will want to make a git commit.
 Make the commit's commit message with this format: `chore: prepare for <next-semantic-version>` like [this example git commit has done](https://github.com/customerio/customerio-ios/commit/bfcaeea962dcf196118550ee38ca26419e9d2069).